 \subsubsection{Gated Fusion module}

-We regard artificial multiple shots as the scene prior of the hazy image.
+We regard these artificial multiple shots as the underlying scene prior of the hazy image.
 Since each $\alpha$ and $\gamma$ are used for all pixels, it is a global adaptive high-frequency compensation.
 Notably, the generated artificial multiple shots may introduce noise interference for some local regions while using global mapping. {As shown in Fig. 2, the tree is clear when under the artificial shots $S_{2}$.
 However, the visual performance of the tree in other artificial shots are brighter or darker.}

 To address this problem, we apply the GF module to preserve pivotal prior for better dehazing optimization.
-Firstly, GF applies the convolution operation $Convs(\cdot)$ to obtain $F_{ams}$ by extracting the prior features from artificial multiple shots $I_{ams}$ and the original input image $I$, respectively.
+Firstly, GF applies the convolution operation to obtain $F_{ams}$ and $F_{haze}$ by extracting features from these artificial multiple shots $I_{ams}$ and the original input image $I$, respectively.

-Second, GF adopts a gated fusion operation to incorporate the features of artificial multiple shots into the features of the hazy input.
-The outputs of the gated fusion operating are two different importance weights (${W}_{ams}, {W}_{hazy}$), which correspond to each feature level respectively.
+Second, GF adopts a gated fusion operation to incorporate the features of artificial multiple shots $F_{ams}$ into the features of the hazy input $F_{haze}$.
+The outputs of the gated fusion operating are two different importance weights ($\mathcal{W}_{ams}, \mathcal{W}_{haze}$), which correspond to each feature level, respectively.

-where $W(\cdot)$ represents the gated operation, which consists of two convolutional layers with kernel size 3x3 and a Sigmod function.
-Meanwhile, the channel dimension of $W_{ams}$ and $W_{hazy}$ is one, respectively.
+where $\mathcal{W}(\cdot)$ represents the gated operation, which consists of two convolutional layers with kernel size 3x3 and a Sigmod function.
+Meanwhile, the channel dimension of $\mathcal{W}_{ams}$ and $\mathcal{W}_{haze}$ is one, respectively.